 The Office of Academic Administration reserves the right to review the work of any student and, in consultation with the department chair and faculty, to dismiss those students who are not making satisfactory academic progress.

 The disciplinary authority of Adventist University of Health Sciences (ADU) is vested in the president, those asked by the president to act on his behalf, and in the committees and administrators of ADU on whom jurisdiction may be conferred for specific cases and specific areas of responsibility.

 Adventist University of Health Sciences maintains a policy of equal education opportunity for all applicants without regard to sex, race, age, marital status, disability, sexual orientation, color, or national or ethnic origin.
 Adventist University does not discriminate in its educational or admission policies, financial affairs, employment programs, student life, or services in any University- administered program.

 This notice is provided as required by the Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, the Age Discrimination Act of 1975, and the Americans with Disabilities Act of 1990.
-Questions, complaints, or requests for additional information regarding these laws may be forwarded to the Title IX Coordinator, Starr Bender, at:
+Questions, complaints, or requests for additional information regarding these laws may be forward to the Dean of Students, Steve Roche, at: